-Cost of capital assets Accumulated depreciation 13,703,748
+Cost of capital assets 13,703,748 Accumulated depreciation (632,587)

 Liabilities not due and payable from current available resources are not reported as liabilities in the governmental fund financial statements.
 All liabilities, both current and long-term, are reported in the government-wide statements.